Core i5-10310U vs Core i7-4710MQ

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-10310U is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-10310U is the stronger fit.
 You are getting 1.2% better PassMark, backed by 4 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-10310U is the smarter buy by a wide margin for a fresh build.
-Core i5-10310U is at an unclear MSRP at unclear MSRP versus $378 MSRP, and it gives you 1.2% higher PassMark.
-Core i7-4710MQ only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2013 platform.
-Even with 100.0% better value on paper (15.3 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on PGA946.
+Core i5-10310U is still the much better call for a fresh build.
+Core i5-10310U comes in at an unclear MSRP at unclear MSRP versus $378 MSRP, and it still gives you a 0.9% average FPS lead across 50 shared CPU game tests in our data.
+Core i7-4710MQ only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2013 platform.
+Even with 100.0% better value on paper (15.3 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on PGA946.

 Which one is more future-proof for 2026 and beyond?